nginx-proxy/acme-companion/README.md

 * `REUSE_KEY` - Set it to `true` to make simp_le reuse previously generated private key instead of creating a new one on certificate renewal.
 Recommended if you intend to use HPKP.

-* The "com.github.jrcs.letsencrypt_nginx_proxy_companion.nginx_proxy=true" label - set this label on the nginx-proxy container to tell the docker-letsencrypt-nginx-proxy-companion container to use it as the proxy.
+* The "com.github.jrcs.letsencrypt_nginx_proxy_companion.nginx_proxy" label - set this label on the nginx-proxy container to tell the docker-letsencrypt-nginx-proxy-companion container to use it as the proxy.

+* The "com.github.jrcs.letsencrypt_nginx_proxy_companion.docker_gen" label - set this label on the docker-gen container to tell the docker-letsencrypt-nginx-proxy-companion container to use it as the docker-gen when it's split from nginx (separate containers).

 * `ACME_TOS_HASH` - Let´s you pass an alternative TOS hash to simp_le, to support other CA´s ACME implentation.